bartkra/Spark/web-graph/README.md

 # Spark
- Apache Spark app to calculate average clustering coefficient in graph.
+Project in Apache Spark (in scala) using map-reduce model to calculate in- and out-degrees in directed graph, and clustering coefficients in undirected graph.
+To calculate the latter NodeIterator++ algorithm was used.
+Data for the graph was taken from [here](http://snap.stanford.edu/data/web-Stanford.html).